 All right, there it is.

-Elizabeth Warren is saying that uh he's an ego maniac, and Bloomberg once called excessive spending on a campaign ad subscene.
+And Bloomberg once called excessive spending on a campaign ads obscene.

-This all on top of oh, his latest comments about black and Latino males do not know how to behave in the workplace.
+This all on top of his latest comments about black and Latino males do not know how to behave in the workplace.

 You can just take the description, Xerox it, pass it out to all the cops.

-They are male, they're minority, sixteen to twenty-five.
+They are male, they're minority, 16 to 25.

 It's true in New York, and it is true in virtually every city in America.

-He says, That's true.
+He says, that's true.

 And he says, why?